Rushilkr77/Stock-Predictor/README.md

-Using streamlit as a GUI and Keras pyton libray predicts stock prices and shows the mean absolute error
+Using streamlit as a GUI and Keras python libray predicts stock prices and shows the mean absolute error